-Private school participation in Suwannee County is limited to students enrolled in a private school that contracts for virtual services from the district.
+DRAFT Suwannee County School District--- 2020-2021 Secondary Student Progression Plan is-limited to students enrolled in a private school that contracts for virtual services from the district.
 Also, students attending private school using a McKay Scholarship may only participate in two virtual classes per year with the school district, or they jeopardize the status of their scholarship.

-Students enrolled in private school using a Family Empowerment Scholarship are not eligible to participate in virtual instruction provided by SCSD.
+Students-enrolled in private school using a Family Empowerment Scholarship are not eligible to participate in virtual instruction provided by SCSD.
 Refer to the Florida Department of Education's document on frequently asked questions for more details.